quilliepie/immersive-blogs/README.md

 ### Design & Flow

+#### Blog: The User's Experience From Start to Finish

+The list below shows the steps of the user's experience when listening to an immersive blog, and how it's implemented mechanically.

+1. **Introduction:** On page load, there is a 3-second introduction animation where the title is shown in large text with the thumbnail.
+Music begins fading in at this point and reaches its fullest after the 3 seconds pass.
+   - After the title and thumbnail are shown, the preview text appears below the title and thumbnail in full.
+The narrator begins speaking with the preview text's appearance, and this shot is held until the preview text has been finished.
+2. **Blog:** After the preview text is read, all of the content on the page fades out and is replaced by the main blog UI:
+   - **Mobile UI:**
+     - The narrator's character art appears behind the paragraph and is unique for each paragraph (based on `data.json`).
+The paragraph appears as a text box below the character near the bottom of the screen.
+       - If there is too much text in the paragraph, the text scrolls within the text box after a delay where the narrator reads.
+It stops scrolling once the end of the paragraph is reached. _This is done so the text box doesn't cover the narrator art._
+     - At the top of the page, the title and current sections (based on previous _header_ elements) are displayed.
+This is displayed above the character art.
+     - There is an icon at the top right of the screen which the user can click at any time to switch to a reading format.
+   -

+#### Other Design Points

 To have dynamic points, each immersive blog contains the following files:

 - A `.md` (markdown) file containing the writing of the blog.